microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 ## TODOs

-* [ ] Experimentally prove that a elevated window can host an unelevated content
+* [x] Experimentally prove that a elevated window can host an unelevated content
+  - Research proved the opposite actually.
 * [ ] Experimentally prove that I can toss content process IDs from one window to another
   - I don't have any doubt that this will work, but I want to have a